prefixy/prefixy/docs/api.md

 ### 4.4.
 Error Response:

+A 400 Bad Request will be returned if the json request body could not be parsed.

+A 500 Internal Server Error will be returned if the request could not be processed.

 ## 5 PUT /increment

-As an app developer, I can use this endpoint to increment an existing completion's score by 1.
-An error will be returned if the completion does not exist in the index.
+This endpoint can be used to increment an existing completion's score by 1.
+Nothing will occur if the completion does not exist in the index.
+See
+PUT /dyanamic-increment if you want the completion to be added if it does not exist in the index while trying to increment.

 ### 5.1.
 Expected Payload: